 - Browning the meat first is a matter of preference.
 To achieve a more authentic texture, skip browning first and simply add all the ingredients.

-- The consistency of Skyline Cincinnati Chili is typically thinner than a traditional chili, more like a meat sauce.
+- The consistency of Cincinnati chili is typically thinner than a traditional chili, more like a meat sauce.

 - If you need to thicken the chili use more tomato paste or simmer without a lid to cook it down.